-^{2.} Embedded logical literals are not the only plausible representation; we briefly discuss worlds and partitions in Section 6.
-We believe that use of these alternative frameworks would not require changes to our core tenets, only to mechanisms like those for automatic embedded rule generation for knowledge application.
+^{3.} Embedded logical literals are not the only plausible representation; we briefly discuss worlds and partitions in Section 6.
+We believe that use of these alternative representations would not require changes to any of our core tenets, only to our mechanisms (such as automatic embedded rule generation for knowledge application).